Updated on January 21st, 2022

 The main challenge was to test if PSU would import all my images and preserve the hierarchical keywords correctly, although with star and color ratings.
 This gave me creeps.

 Other important things to be evaluated were the user interface, how well it handles large collections, and the search engine.

 - Must not be cloud-based.
 Period.

-- Must support hierarchical keywords in the proper way
+- Must support hierarchical keywords correctly

 - Must be able to handle large collections